ROSE 0.11.145.147

 Removes all input parameters, output parameters, and object pointer parameter.

-Definition at line 245 of file CallingConvention.h.
+Definition at line 154 of file Definition.h.

 References clearInputParameters(), and clearOutputParameters().

-const std::vector<ConcreteLocation>& Rose::BinaryAnalysis::CallingConvention::Definition::inputParameters ( ) const
+const std::vector< ConcreteLocation > & Rose::BinaryAnalysis::CallingConvention::Definition::inputParameters ( ) const

 inline